Kudakwashe24/code4ct/README.md

 - Cleared mistakes on a folder
 - Created a nav bar that includes a Home page, Contact, About and Portofilio.

+2018-11-19
+- Styled my nav bar
+- Added the code4ct logo
+- Created the Young Women Leveraging Tech for Social Innovation heading and added the paragraph